Simplify Your Life

-In relating with others, we get to see ourselves—the rise of habit or the old and have an opportunity to act anew and evolve.
+In relating with others, we get to see ourselves—to watch the rise of habit or the old and have an opportunity to act anew and evolve.
 Others too have this very same opportunity and we must realize that we are constantly learning at the expense of others.
-In the same way, others learn at our expense and when you realize that we are both learning at each other’s expense, virtues like liberality and forgiveness become essential for mutual growth.
-We are each other’s classroom and training aid and therefore care is needed to make sure our inner journey does not cost others but contributes positively.
+In the same way, others learn at our expense; and when you realize that we are both learning at each other’s expense, virtues like liberality and forgiveness become essential for mutual growth.
+We are each other’s classroom and training aid and therefore care is needed to make sure our inner journey does not cost others anything but contributes positively.

 Just as we can be different in relating to different people (here, being is becoming), we can also be different in different environments and this can complicate our lives unnecessarily.
 We have already seen that it is not useful to become different as we relate to different people, it is also not useful in functioning in different environments.